jernejfrank/safeintelligence_takehome/REVIEW.md

 context we would be thinking about having something like a metric parent class and then subclass it from there so that we can build a structured collection of different metrics that can be chosen from to evaluate the models performance.

+Some Afterthoughts:

+- For the repo we could also do CI/CD to automatically run tests when merging to `main` (and test that all Python versions 3.8-3.13 are supported) and publish the changes.

+- Use semantic versioning for more transparency with breaking changes to the APIs.

+- Add a Changelog to keep track of changes.

+- Now the model gets retrained every time.
+We can keep track of different parameter inputs and safe the models for comparison using something like `mlflow`.

+- If public, host docs for API reference and use-cases/concepts for an high-level overview how to use the package.
+Can also be automated in CI/CD.

+- Replace `print` statements with a `logger` for better control and experience.

+- Containerising the application.